laittg/intern3-chat/docs/SUPERMEMORY.md

 - If a tool is invoked without a configured/enabled key, the tool returns a friendly error.

 ## Data Scoping and Metadata
-- All operations include a `containerTags` array to scope to the current user: `[userId, ...]`.
+- All operations include a `containerTags` array of at least `[userId, tag:project:{projectId|none}]` to scope to the user and the active folder (with `tag:project:none` for unfoldered chats).
-- Optional filters enrich scoping and search:
+- Optional filters/metadata enrich scoping and search:
   - Category: `category:{value}`
-  - Tags: `tag:{value}` (one entry per tag)
+  - Tags: `tag:{value}` (one entry per tag or metadata tag)
 - `add_memory` also writes metadata (e.g., `title`, `category`, joined `tags`, `addedAt`).

 ## Scope of Memory
-- User-wide: Memories are scoped to the user and available across all chats where Supermemory is enabled (not limited to a single thread).
+- Folder-aware by default: Memories are scoped to the user *and* the active folder.
+Threads in the same project automatically share memories; threads without a project share the `tag:project:none` pool.
 - No recency window: Retrieval is semantic; there is no built‑in “recent only” filter unless you add one via metadata/tags.
-- Default search scope: If you don’t pass `category`/`tags`, the search runs over all of the user’s memories.
+- Default search scope: If you don’t pass additional filters, the search runs over the current folder’s pool (or the unfoldered pool).
-- Narrowing scope: Use categories/tags (e.g., `category:project-x`, `tag:thread:{threadId}`) when writing, and pass the same filters on search to restrict recall.
+- Narrowing scope: Add categories/tags (e.g., `category:incident`, `tag:followup`) to further partition within the folder-scoped pool.

 ## Folder Integration (Projects)
-- Current behavior: Folder/project organization of chats does not automatically scope Supermemory operations.
-The adapter does not inject folder or thread tags.
+- Default behavior: Folder/project organization now scopes Supermemory automatically.
+Every request includes `tag:project:{projectId}` for folder chats or `tag:project:none` for unfoldered chats.
   - Threads carry `projectId` (folder) in the schema: `convex/schema/thread.ts`.
-  - The Supermemory adapter only includes `[userId, ...optional category/tags]` in `containerTags`: `convex/lib/tools/supermemory.ts`.
-- Result: Unless you provide filters, `search_memories` runs over the user’s entire memory space (user-wide), not the current folder.
-- How to achieve folder-scoped memory (optional pattern):
-  - On write (`add_memory`): include tags like `tag:project:{projectId}` and `tag:thread:{threadId}`; optionally set `category:project-{projectId}`.
-  - On read (`search_memories`): pass the same tags (or category) to restrict recall to the current folder and/or thread.
-  - Where to implement: Extend the toolkit/context so the Supermemory adapter receives `threadId` (and can look up `projectId`) and appends these tags by default.
-    - Adapter code to update: `convex/lib/tools/supermemory.ts` (build `containerTags` for both add/search).
-    - Thread/folder context sources: `convex/chat_http/post.route.ts` (chat request includes thread info), `convex/threads.ts` (threads store `projectId`).
-  - Prompt note: Consider documenting in the system prompt that searches are folder-scoped by default and how to broaden scope if needed.
+  - `convex/lib/tools/supermemory.ts` builds scoped tags via `buildScopedContainerTags`.
+  - `convex/chat_http/post.route.ts` fetches the thread and passes `{ threadId, projectId }` into the toolkit.
+- Result: Folder chats only see their own memories, and unfoldered chats share a separate pool.
+- Moving threads between folders does not rewrite historical memories; consider re-saving important memories under the new scope if you need them in the new folder.

 ## Tool Contracts
 - `add_memory` parameters: